Loading...

 Frequently asked questions

-What is included in this 30-day beauty advisor check-in template?
+What is included in this 30-day check-in template?

 When should this check-in be used?

-Does this template cover compliance requirements for new hires?
+Does this template cover compliance requirements for retail onboarding?

-What are the most common mistakes this check-in helps catch?
+What are the most common mistakes when using a 30-day check-in?

-Can I customize this for different beauty advisor roles?
+Can this template be customized for different beauty advisor roles?

-How does this compare with informal manager check-ins?
+How does this compare with an ad hoc manager conversation?

 Can this connect to other onboarding tools or systems?